NEZNAMY/TAB/.github/wiki/mysql.md

 All tables from TAB are prefixed with `tab_`, currently `tab_groups` for groups and `tab_users` for users.

 # Availability
 Before attempting to use the function, make sure your server software has an integrated MySQL driver.
 TAB does not contain it by itself.
-See compatibility matrix below for current information about compatibility:
+See compatibility table below for current information about compatibility:

 | Platform | Available |
 | ------------- | ------------- |